gotchoices/wyseman/doc/contributing.md

 ## Project Overview

-Wyseman is an open-source PostgreSQL schema management tool developed by the GotChoices organization.
+Wyseman is an open-source PostgreSQL schema management tool developed by the [GotChoices Foundation](https://gotchoices.org).
 It is part of a larger ecosystem that includes:

 - **[Wyseman](https://github.com/gotchoices/wyseman)**: Schema authoring and management
 - **[Wylib](https://github.com/gotchoices/wylib)**: Vue.js UI component library